-Exempt cords: Cords that are not often plugged and unplugged do not have to be labeled.
+Cords that are not often plugged and unplugged do not have to be labeled.
 Cords with lead inside their covering, and cords that are in places that make them inaccessible to consumers during ordinary use do not have to be labeled.
-(But keep in mind that, other than wires, there are many other types of materials that must be labeled by the manufacturer if they are sold in California.)

-For more information and frequently asked questions about Proposition 65, go to OEHHA’s website at: www.oehha.ca.gov/prop65.html.
+For more information and frequently asked questions about Proposition 65, go to: https://www.p65warnings.ca.gov.

-For a fully updated list of all the chemicals and compounds that are known to the State of California to cause cancer or reproductive toxicity, go to: www.oehha.ca.gov/prop65/prop65_list/Newlist.html.
+For a fully updated list of all the chemicals that are known to the State of California to cause cancer or reproductive toxicity, go to: https://www.p65warnings.ca.gov/chemicals.